 If you have student loans, you might consider them “good” debt — it was for your education, after all.
 But when you add up how much interest you’re accruing each day, you might think differently.

-Use this formula to estimate your daily interest:
+Use the following formula to estimate your daily interest cost:

 Feel like you can’t afford to save?
 Here’s one trick to try.

-“Individuals should at least take an annual pulse of their finances,” advises Magdalena G. Johndrow, a certified fund specialist at Farmington River Financial Group.
+“Individuals should at least take an annual pulse of their finances,” advises Magdalena G. Johndrow, a certified financial advisor at Johndrow Wealth.
 “This doesn’t necessarily mean a full financial overhaul each year, but it could mean making small tweaks that in the long run may pay off.”

-Did you know that simply writing down your goals makes you more likely to actually achieve them?
+Did you know that simply writing down your goals makes you more likely to achieve them?

 “I’m all about writing down your goals — big or small.
-Whether it’s a house, a new dress, new running shoes, a car, or a vacation, it puts your daily purchases in perspective,” says Allea Grummert, the blogger behind Ask Allea.
+Whether it’s a house, a new dress, new running shoes, a car or a vacation, it puts your daily purchases in perspective,” said Allea Grummert, a former personal finance blogger.

-“An $8 shirt at Target is less appealing when I know I’m saving up for something better,” she adds.
+“An $8 shirt at Target is less appealing when I know I’m saving up for something better,” she added.

 Sometimes spending can turn into a mindless habit.
 The more you do it, the easier it becomes.

-For just one day this month, commit to having a no-spend day.
-You could save anywhere from a couple of bucks to a lot more, depending on how much you typically spend.
+For just one day this month, commit to a no-spend day, which is one of our favorite financial tips and tricks for saving money.
+You could save anywhere from a few bucks to a lot more, depending on how much you typically spend.
 This is a good way to hit the reset button and re-evaluate your spending habits.

 “Set up alerts for bank accounts and card accounts.
-These can remind you about payments and alert you to large transactions,” says Julie Rains, a freelance writer at Investing to Thrive.
+These can remind you about payments and alert you to large transactions,” said Julie Rains, a writer at Investing to Thrive.

-Spending five minutes doing this now can help you avoid missed payments, overdraft fees, and other costly mistakes.
+Spending five minutes doing this now can help you avoid missed payments, overdraft fees and other costly mistakes.
+You might also consider changing your payment due dates to fit with your paycheck schedule.

 When you’re paying off debt, it’s easy to neglect your future.
 But you have time on your side, and compound interest can become your best friend if you start saving now.